Bakersfield, California: Climate

+Spring and fall typically feature mild to warm daytime high temperatures with cool nighttime low temperatures, but temperatures and precipitation can vary significantly depending on the year.
+There can be hot days in excess of 90 °F as early as April.
+More than 50 percent of Bakersfield's annual precipitation falls between January and March, with the remainder falling during late fall and early winter.

-Snow is rare on the valley floor although frost may occur.
+Snow is rare on the valley floor, although frost may occur.
 The last snow fell on January 25, 1999, when the city received up to 6 in, with 3 in at the airport.
 The record maximum temperature was 118 °F on July 28, 1908, and the record minimum temperature was 12 °F on January 3, 1908.
 The most rainfall in one month was 5.82 in in December 2010, and the maximum 24-hour rainfall was 2.29 in on February 9, 1978.
 The wettest "rain year" has been from July 1997 to June 1998 with 14.73 in and the driest from July 1933 to June 1934 with 2.26 in.

 Air quality

-Air quality is generally at its worst in fall and winter, due to the California wildfire season and colder temperatures forming an inversion layer, respectively.
+Air quality is generally at its worst in fall and winter due to the California wildfire season and colder temperatures forming an inversion layer, respectively.
 It is common for an inversion layer to form in the valley in the winter, in which temperatures can be warmer in the foothills above the valley with the valley itself being cooler.
-This can trap air pollution in Bakersfield and the surrounding valley areas for days, or even weeks at a time.
+This can trap air pollution in Bakersfield and the surrounding valley areas for days or even weeks.
 This can typically be mediated by rain or strong winds.
 Emissions from agriculture, industry, rail freight and road traffic together create significant concentrations of air pollution.
 The extraction of oil and gas, a historic industry in the area, contributes to the poor air quality.
 Returning flowing water to the Kern River and along with trees is promoted as a way to improve air quality and enhance recreation in the city.

-In 2015, Bakersfield had 28 days of "Unhealthy" and 1 day of "Very Unhealthy" air quality according to the EPA.
-This ranked 6th in the United States.

-In 2016, Bakersfield had 14 days with "Unhealthy" air quality according to the EPA.
-This ranked 9th in the United States.

-In 2017, Bakersfield had 23 days with "Unhealthy" air quality according to the EPA.
-Fourteen of those days were caused by the Thomas Fire located in adjacent Ventura and Santa Barbara counties.
-During that fire, Ventura and Santa Barbara counties experienced "Very Unhealthy" and "Hazardous" air quality.

-In 2018, Bakersfield had 27 days with "Unhealthy" air quality according to the EPA.
-Most of these days were due to the second deadliest and most destructive wildfire season on record in California, behind the 2020 fire season.
-This ranked 6th in the United States.

-In 2019, Bakersfield had only 6 days with "Unhealthy" air quality and 2 days with "Very Unhealthy" according to the EPA.

-In 2020, Bakersfield had 31 days with "Unhealthy" air quality and 2 days with "Very Unhealthy" according to the EPA.
-This was largely caused by the record-breaking 2020 fire season.

-In 2021, Bakersfield has recorded 28 days with "Unhealthy" air quality and 1 day with "Very Unhealthy" according to the EPA.